kelseymok/nomnom/workshops/banana-bread.md

 # Banana Bread

 ## Preparation
 Buy 4 bananas and let ripen until spots appear.
-Then put in freezer until the day of baking (take it a few hours before using).
+Then put in freezer until the day of baking (take it out a few hours before using).

 ## Ingredients
 * 250g all-purpose flour